nickelslol/OverFiltrr/README.md

 ```

 - `LOG_LEVEL`: Defines the verbosity of logs.
 Options: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
+- Console output uses `RichHandler` for colourful logging and better tracebacks.
 - `OVERSEERR_BASEURL`: The base URL of your Overseerr instance (e.g., `http://your-overseerr-domain.com`).
 - `DRY_RUN`: If `true`, the script logs actions without making changes.
 Default: `false`.
 - `API_KEYS`: Contains API keys for services.
 Currently, only `overseerr` is used.